HooshangGH/Coded-Caching/index.md

 </head>

 # Asynchronous Coded Caching
 Here, I want to present overall idea of our work on asynchronous coded caching problem and explain the code we used to generate the simulation results in our work.
-For more detail about our work please take a look in <a href="https://arxiv.org/pdf/1907.06801.pdf" title="this">this</a> and <a href="https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=8006967" title="this">this</a> papers.
+For more detail about our work please take a look at <a href="https://arxiv.org/pdf/1907.06801.pdf" title="this">this</a> and <a href="https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=8006967" title="this">this</a> papers.
 ## Original Coded Caching Problem
 In their pioneering work, Maddah-Ali and Niesen considered the usage of coding in the caching problem.
 In this so-called "coded caching" setting, there is a server containing $N$ files, $K$ users each with a cache that can store up to $M$ files.
 The users are connected to the server via an error-free shared link.